Skip to content or, if you would rather, Skip to navigation.

 Lindsey keeps a promise to create a lasting legacy for late husband

-Evelyn Lindsey will keep a promise she made to her late husband, Herman, to establish The Herman Monroe Lindsey Scholarship at Northwest after her lifetime.
+Evelyn Lindsey kept a promise she made to her late husband, Herman, to establish The Herman Monroe Lindsey Scholarship at Northwest after her lifetime.

 Herman graduated from Maryville High School in 1938.
 He enrolled at Northwest that fall and attended through 1940 when World War II broke out.
 Herman served his country as a navigator in the Army Air Corps and later in Gen. Patton's Eighth Air Force, attaining the rank of major, but was captured as a prisoner of war.
 After his release, Herman remained in the Air Force Reserves for 27 years.
 He returned to Northwest in 1946 before transferring to another university to complete degrees in civil engineering and business administration.